isdk/web-fetcher.js/README.engine.md

     - `click`: Simulates a click.
 If the selector is a link (`<a>`), it navigates to the `href`.
 If it's a submit button, it triggers a form submission.
 If the selector is not found, it is treated as a raw URL to navigate to.
     - `fill`: Updates the value of form inputs in the parsed HTML.
 This state is held temporarily until a `submit` action is called.
     - `submit`: Serializes the current state of a form's inputs and sends a new `GET` or `POST` request.
+    - `extract`: Recursively extracts structured data from the static HTML content based on a given schema.
 - **Use Case**: Scraping static websites, server-rendered pages, or APIs where browser capabilities are unnecessary.

 ### `PlaywrightFetchEngine` (playwright.ts)